-The kinds of special educational need for which provision is made at the school
+4. The kinds of SEND for which provision is made

-At Penshurst CE Primary School, we can make provision for every kind of frequently occurring special educational need without a statement of special educational needs / Education, Health and Care Plan, for instance dyslexia, dyscalculia, dyspraxia, speech and language needs, ASD, learning difficulties, ADHD, anxiety and behaviour difficulties.
-There are other kinds of special educational need, which do not occur as frequently and with which the school is less familiar, but we can access training and advice so that these kinds of needs can be met.
+At Penshurst CE Primary School, we can make provision for frequently occurring SEND without an Education, Health and Care Plan, for instance, dyslexia, dyscalculia, dyspraxia, speech and language needs, ASC, ADH, anxiety and behaviour difficulties.
+There are other kinds of SEND which do not occur as frequently and with which the school is less familiar, we can access training and advice so that these kinds of needs can be met.

-The school also has, and currently, meets the needs of pupils with Education, Health and Care plans with the following kinds of special educational need: Specific Learning Difficulties (SLD), Dyslexia, Dyspraxia, ASD, ADHD, ADD, anxiety and social emotional difficulties.
-Decisions on the admission of pupils with a statement of special / Education, Health and Care plan are made by the Local Authority.
+The school currently meets the needs of pupils with Education, Health and Care plans with the following kinds of SEND: Specific Learning Difficulties (SpLD), Autistic Spectrum Condition (ASC), Attention Deficit/Hyperactivity Disorder (ADHD) and SEMH.

+Decisions on the admission of pupils with an Education, Health and Care plan are made by the Local Authority.

-The admission arrangements for pupils without a statement of special educational needs / Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs.
+The admission arrangements for pupils without an Education, Health and Care Plan do not discriminate against or disadvantage disabled children or those with special educational needs.